rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/bc.md

 ## Overview

-This exercise presents a three-year forecast of **British Columbia’s Personal Income Tax (PIT) revenue** for the period **2026–2028**.
+This exercise presents a three-year forecast of British Columbia’s Personal Income Tax (PIT) revenue for the period 2026–2028.
 The objective is to analyze historical revenue patterns and generate forward-looking projections using ETS, ARIMA and SARIMAX.

 The visualization included in this page shows historical PIT revenue trends alongside forecasted values and their associated uncertainty bounds.